 Despite your best efforts, your client might still face an estimated tax penalty.
 In such cases, you can guide them through the process of attempting to remove, reduce, or dispute the penalty.
 If they have a valid reason for the underpayment, such as significant financial hardship or natural disasters, they can file IRS Form 2210, Underpayment of Estimated Tax by Individuals, Estates, and Trusts.
 For clients whose income varies throughout the year, you can file Form 2210, Schedule AI, Annualized Income Installment Method.

-If the underpayment was a result of incorrect written advice directly from the IRS, you can help your client dispute the penalty altogether by sending in a letter explaining why the advice was incorrect and how it contributed to the underpayment.
+If the underpayment was a result of incorrect written advice directly from the IRS, you can help your client dispute the penalty altogether by sending a letter explaining why the advice was incorrect and how it contributed to the underpayment.